 Theater doors are opened 30 to 45 minutes prior to each concert, once the performers have finished rehearsal.

 For years, the Gettysburg, Hagerstown and Waynesboro Community Concert Associations have agreed to allow season ticket holders to be admitted to each other’s concerts at no additional charge unless otherwise notified in advance.
 Your Waynesboro season tickets contain a reciprocity card, which you simply show at the neighboring concert for free admission; you retain the card.
-The difference in the 2021-22 season is that the host may be unable to admit you on a reciprocal basis if COVID seating restrictions preclude.
+The host may be unable to admit you on a reciprocal basis if COVID seating restrictions preclude.
 For that reason, be sure to check with the host organization in advance.